 With more than 5,000 acres, Norvin Green State Forest has one of the largest concentrations of trails in the state.
 Norvin Hewitt Green, nephew of Ringwood Manor owner Abram S. Hewitt, donated much of this land to the State of New Jersey in 1946.
 There are two geographically distinct sections.

-- South of West Brook Road: The section of the state forest south of West Brook Road is anchored at the former Weis Ecology Center.
-Although the buildings are closed to the public, the parking area remains open to the public as is access to trails including those in Norvin Green State Forest.
+- South of West Brook Road: The section of the state forest south of West Brook Road is often accessed from the Weis Ecology Center.
+Although the buildings are closed to the public, the parking area remains open to hikers.
 The trails in this area can also be accessed from the Otter Hole parking area on Glenwild Road at the West Milford/Bloomingdale border.

 - North of West Brook Road: This geographically separate part of the Norvin Green Forest extends north of West Brook Road into the Monksville/Stonetown area.
 The North Jersey District Water Supply Commission also has watershed lands in this area to the west.
 Although the trail network in this area is not as extensive as in the area south of West Brook Road, several trails traverse the area, offering rugged climbs and expansive views.